alexmacarthur/macarthur-me-gatsby/src/pages/posts/using-the-posts-where-filter-in-wordpress.md

 ### "This doesn't make me feel very good."
 I'm right there with you.
 When querying like this, making a WP\_Query object and then writing a filter in a different location is far less than elegant, and I'm certainly open to more effective ways so do this without getting abandoning use of the tool altogether.
 Do you have a better solution?
 Share it!

-If you're struggling with make this or anything thing related work in your own application, I'm available to help.
+For better or for worse, I hope this will help tackle a task using WP_Query in the future.
+That said, if you're struggling with this or anything related in your own application, I'm available for hire.
 [Get in touch](/contact)!